 Thesis Proposal Examples

-The Honors in the Major program requires students to submit a research proposal to the Office of Honors Research prior to enrolling in the Thesis semester.
+The Honors Undergraduate Thesis program requires students to submit a research proposal to the Office of Honors Research prior to advancing to the Thesis semester.

 Generally, a scientific research proposal will include a brief introduction to the research topic, a literature review, and a methodology that will explain how the student plans to meet the objectives of the research.
 A proposal in the Arts and Humanities will generally include an introduction and a creative work (e.g. screenplays, short stories, artwork) or theoretical analysis.

-Students will create a signature cover page for the thesis proposal that will list the entire committee, Department Chair (or HIM Department Coordinator, if applicable).
-Thesis proposal cover page template found here.
+Students will create a signature cover page for the thesis proposal that will list the entire committee and HUT Liaison.
+The Thesis proposal cover page template can be found here.

 The following are examples of substantially researched, properly formatted research proposals and their respective signature pages.
 These examples should be used for reference only and not necessarily as templates.
 Students should his or her Thesis Chair and committee regarding the structure of the proposal, information that should be present, and documentation style.